 Free community event

 More than 300 vintage and contemporary Navajo weavings from artists, consigners, and the R.B.
 Burnham & Co.
-Trading Post will be featured at the 2017 Navajo Rug Auction.
+Trading Post will be featured at the 2018 Navajo Rug Auction.
 Rug styles include: Two Grey Hills, Ganado, Teec Nos Pos, Ye’ii, Pictorial, Wide Ruins, Storm, Sandpainting, and Eyedazzler.
 Specialists and experts in the field of Native American art and Navajo weaving will be on-site to identify handspun, hand-carded, and vintage pieces, versus acrylic yarns, to ensure quality items and prices.
 Information on how to evaluate and buy Navajo rugs will also be available.
 Presented in partnership with Flagstaff Arts Council.
-Click here to view rug auction highlights.